TH3xACE/SUDO_KILLER/README.rst

 Support - Stargazers over time
 =============

 Thank you all for your support!
-I will release another tool from my own arsenal in the coming weeks (for Lateral movement and PE on Windows Domain Environment).

 |Ask Me Anything !|